Invariant spanning trees for quadratic rational maps: No dynamics: spanning trees

 for some elements $v_1$, $v_2$, $w_1$, $w_2$ of $\Ec^\star$.
 Since $\Ec$ is symmetric, the edges of $G(\Vc)$ always come in pairs so that paired edges connect the same vertices but go in different directions.
 These pairs of edges correspond to pairs of the form $\{g,g^{-1}\}$ in $\Ec$.
 Thus $G(\Vc)$ can also be regarded as an undirected graph, by identifying each pair of oppositely directed edges with an undirected edge.
 A vertex structure $\Vc$ on $\Ec$ is called a \emph{tree structure} if $G(\Vc)$ is a tree.

 Observe that the graph $G(\Vc)$ also carries a natural ribbon graph structure.
 Indeed, directed edges of $G(\Vc)$ originating at a given vertex $v\in\Ec^\star$ are linearly ordered.
-(We refer to the linear order of symbols in words from $\Ec^\star$).
-Relaxing this linear ordering to a cyclic ordering, we obtain a ribbon graph structure on $G(\Vc)$.
+We refer to the linear order of symbols in words from $\Ec^\star$.
+For example, consider a vertex represented by $a\cdot b\cdot c\in\Ec^\star$ with $a$, $b$, $c\in\Ec$.
+Then we should think of $a$, $b$, $c$ as appearing in this \textbf{clockwise} order around the given vertex.
+That is, the cyclic order of $a$, $b$, $c$ at the given vertex is $[c,b,a]$.